fzerorubigd/tmass/README.md

 #tmass

-Simple and no dependency session manager for [tmux](http://tmux.sourceforge.net/) written in Go (*NOT yet stable.*)
+Simple and no dependency session manager with load and save ability for [tmux](http://tmux.sourceforge.net/) written in Go (*NOT yet stable.*)

 #Why?

 I need this to manage my tmux session, mostly in docker container and I need this to be no-dependency. the other I found usable are all depend on Ruby or Python.

-The other goal is to automatically create a bash script base on this config and also save a running tmux session into a layout file.(Not implemented yet.)
+The other goal is to automatically create a bash script base on this config.
+(Not implemented yet.)

 ##Installation